semin/ulla/README.markdown

         2 for Joint Photographic Experts Group (JPEG) Format 3 for Microsoft Windows bitmap (BMP) Format
         4 for Portable Document Format (PDF)
-    --heatmap-column INTEGER: number of tables to print in a row when --heatmap 1 or 2 set (default: sqrt(no. of tables)) --heatmap-stem STRING: stem for a file name when --heatmap 1 or 2 set (default: 'heatmap')
+    --heatmap-columns INTEGER: number of tables to print in a row when --heatmap 1 or 2 set (default: sqrt(no. of tables)) --heatmap-stem STRING: stem for a file name when --heatmap 1 or 2 set (default: 'heatmap')
     --heatmap-value: print values in the cells when generating heat maps --verbose (-v) INTEGER